chelynl/Text_Analytics/README.md

 ### Part 1: Data Cleaning and Preprocessing
-* The data was exported from the app as a text file
+* Data was exported from the app as a text file

 ### Part 2: Basic EDA
 ### Part 3: WordClouds